kommitters/bas/README.md

 }
 ```

-* A template for the formatter to be used for formatting the payload to dispatch to Discord.
+* A template for the formatter to be used for formatting the payload to be send to Discord.
 For this specific case, the format of the messages should be:

 `"NAME, Wishing you a very happy birthday!
 Enjoy your special day! :birthday: :gift:"`